libktx/ktx/vis/README.md

 ### Why?

-While LibGDX layout managers are simple enough to use directly in Kotlin or Java, their usage usually leads to overly verbose code.
+While libGDX layout managers are simple enough to use directly in Kotlin or Java, their usage usually leads to overly verbose code.
 GUI layouts presented in HTML, XML and other readable markup languages are easier to reason about than cluttered Java code.
-Fortunately, Kotlin [type-safe builders](https://Kotlinlang.org/docs/reference/type-safe-builders.html) allow to write DSL that is both as readable as markup languages and as powerful as Java.
+Fortunately, Kotlin [type-safe builders](https://Kotlinlang.org/docs/reference/type-safe-builders.html) allow writing a DSL that is both as readable as a markup language and as powerful as a programming language.

 ### Guide

-This modules extends [`ktx-scene2d`](../scene2d), providing additional factory methods for the following VisUI widgets:
+This module extends [`ktx-scene2d`](../scene2d), providing additional factory methods for the following VisUI widgets:

 * *Root* actors:
   * `visDialog`